EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Analysis of aggregation weights

-The above Table~\ref{epsilon_table} highlights that: i) when higher budget are allocated, the weights produced by the aggregation put higher weights on heads with lower risks; ii) heads with high risks are assigned smaller weights by the aggregation, see for instance the weights corresponding to the heads 13 and 18 that have a higher risk and so a lower $\varepsilon^{\ell}$.
+We examine the values of the obtained thresholds $\hat{\boldsymbol{\varepsilon}}$ as it offers interesting insights.
+We first display the values for all the layers and for different budgets in Table~\ref{epsilon_table}.
+The results highlights that: i) when higher budget are allocated, the weights produced by the aggregation put higher weights on heads with lower risks; ii) heads with high risks are assigned smaller weights by the aggregation, see for instance the weights corresponding to the heads 13 and 18 that have a higher risk and so a lower value for the $\varepsilon^{\ell}$ threshold.

+This is also visible in Figure~\ref{fig:epsilon_per_budget} where we show the $\hat{\boldsymbol{\varepsilon}}$ values for our EERO method together with the MSDNet like strategy.

+First line shows a budget that does not allow usage of the computationally costly heads and so most data will be output on the two first heads.
+Second line corresponds a medium budget, where we can see that our EERO approach and the MSDNet strategy show different behaviors.
+Whereas the latter assumes that a sample that \textit{reaches} a head classifier has the same constant probability to exit independently from its layer position, resulting in a monotonic behavior, our approach exploits the information of the empirical risks $\hat{R}^{\ell}$ (see Equation~\eqref{eq:pbExpWeigh}) to modulate the importance of the heads.
+As we saw in Figure~\ref{fig:epsilon_per_budget} and~\ref{fig:risk}, a high risk is correlated with a low epsilon.
+Third line shows a permissive budget where most data will be output at the last heads as they have more accuracy.